o3de/sig-simulation/rfcs/RFC Simulation Interfaces.md

 ### ROS2SpawnerComponent

-ROS2Spawner component will be retired and hidden away from users with CMake variable.
+The ROS2Spawner component will be retired and hidden away from users with the CMake variable.
-This component can co-exists with managers for Simulation Interfaces, but ROS 2 package that components requires will be removed from upcoming ROS 2 distribution (Kilted Kaiju).
+This component can co-exist with managers for Simulation Interfaces, but ROS 2 package that the ROS2Spawner requires will be removed from upcoming ROS 2 distribution (Kilted Kaiju).
-The said package (`gazebo_msgs`) will be replaced by simulation_interfaces.
+The said package (`gazebo_msgs`) will be replaced by `simulation_interfaces`.
-Component will be retired (instead of complete removal from codebase) to make transition to Simulation interfaces easier experience.
+The component will be retired (instead of completely removed from the codebase) to make the transition to Simulation interfaces an easier experience.
-However using ROS2Spawner component will require few extra steps (after EOL of gazebo_msgs package):
+However, using ROS2Spawner component will require a few extra steps (after the EOL of the gazebo_msgs package):
 - cloning and building the latest [gazebo_ros_pkgs/gazebo_msgs](https://github.com/ros-simulation/gazebo_ros_pkgs/tree/3.9.0/gazebo_msgs)
 - sourcing custom workspace
 - setting CMake flag